elbosso/expect-dialog-ca/docs/dependencies.md

 ## Dependencies
 If you did not already deduce it from there being **Linux** scripts - this project is meant to be used under Linux!
+At the moment, the only variant it has been extensively tested in is Ubuntu in its latest long term support version: 18.04.

 Well, the scripts are meant to facilitate the management of [OpenSSL CAs](https://www.openssl.org/docs/manpages.html) - OpenSSL